Over 80 million families fled for their lives around the world, praying for safety and shelter and seeking refuge.

 - Dilapidated streets

 - Ruinous buildings

 - Damaged neighborhoods

 - The dead bodies were scattered all around.

 - The death of their family members and close friends.

 - The showers of bombs of all kinds.

 Surviving against all odds; Coldness, darkness, weakness, and homelessness.

-Therefore, the most essential matter to start with is to provide a sense of security and belonging for the children, giving mental and emotional support, that can help in healing them from the fear they bear in mind, to help them be free from;
+Therefore, the essential matter to start with is to provide a sense of security and belonging for the children, giving mental and emotional support that can help in healing them from the fear they bear in mind, to help them be free;

 - Anxiety, stress, and grief.